Tag Archives: Celia Imrie

 All the above is evidence that the countryside isn’t the calm and peaceful place you may have always imagined.

-Written/directed by Patrick Imbert and Benjamin Renner; key voice work is courtesy of Bill Bailey, Matthew Goode, Celia Imrie…
+Written/directed by Patrick Imbert and Benjamin Renner; key voice work is courtesy of Bill Bailey, Matthew Goode and Celia Imrie.

 I started losing interest in this trailer soon after hitting play – but then the cute little chicks looked at the fox and said ‘mummy?’
-It helps that the animation style happens to take me back to the illustrations in some of the books that five year-old me used to love to read.
+It helps that the animation style happens to take me back to the illustrations in some of the books that five-year-old me used to love reading.

 Adrian Edmondson, Justin Edwards, Phil Jupitus and Giles New also star.